prof-spock/Reaper-LTBVC-Plugins/README.md

 [LilypondToBandVideoConverter][reference:ltbvc]
 tool chain for generating notation videos from arrangement text files.

-The four scripts provide the following services:
+The six scripts provide the following services:

+  - *AdaptTracksToLTBVCConventions.lua:* applies specific theme and
+    layouts to the tracks and routes audio according to LTBVC conventions,

+  - *AdjustSoXEffectNames.lua:* sets the effect names of the SoX effects to the command line strings required for processing outside of the Reaper DAW,

   - *ExportLilypond.lua:* transforms the notes of the selected MIDI item into a textual lilypond note/chord sequence and returns them in a text box,

   - *ImportMidi.lua:* scans the current project for tracks with single MIDI items and replaces those by the corresponding track in an associated MIDI file filtering out unwanted midi items before import,

   - *MakeRegionsFromStructureTrack.lua:* either makes regions based on a region structure track with structural MIDI items or generates that structure track with midi items from the current regions, and

   - *NormalizeStructuredMidiTracks.lua:* scans all tracks with some specific prefix and normalizes their enclosed midi items by